-Action Management Approach and Procedures Timing Reporting/ Records 3.12 FIRE MAN NAGEMENT ride suitable access for emergency vehicles and regulate the fire regime ty values, and minimise effects on regeneration/ revegetation success. within the BOA to maintain and Fire management strategy A Fire Management Strategy will be prepared in consultation with the NSW RFS to provide detail on bushfire management and controlled ecological burning to be undertaken within the BOA.
+Action Management Approach and Procedures Timing Reporting/ Records 3.12 FIRE MAN NAGEMENT vide suitable access for emergency vehicles and regulate the fire regime ity values, and minimise effects on regeneration/ revegetation success. within the BOA to maintain and Fire management strategy A Fire Management Strategy will be prepared in consultation with the NSW RFS to provide detail on bushfire management and controlled ecological burning to be undertaken within the BOA.
 The strategy will include: Stratifying the BOA into ecological burn management units (i.e. management zones) based on recommended burn frequencies for vegetation types (Guidelines for Ecologically Sustainable Fire Management, NSW Biodiversity Strategy, (2003)) and fire tolerance of threatened flora species present based appropriate literature sources.
 Fire exclusion areas (e.g. revegetation areas) will be identified.
 Procedures and timing for implementing controlled burning, including protocol for bushfire emergencies.
 Identifying access points and tracks to be maintained within the BOA to facilitate emergency vehicle access.
 Year 1 Fire management strategy Bushfire mitigation Measures to manage the risk of unplanned fires resulting from the adjoining quarry operations are detailed in the L&RMP.
-At all times for LOQ N/A - Ilarly assess the status of key ecological values within the BOA, such the actions can be evaluated, and where necessary actions implemented to its actions can be evaluated, and where necessary actions implemented to its actions can be evaluated, and where necessary actions implemented to its actions can be evaluated, and where necessary actions implemented to its actions.
-The following additional baseline surveys will be undertaken prior to the commencement of clearing and construction as discussed in Section 2.3.6: Targeted surveys for Tetratheca juncea and Grevillea parviflora subsp. parviflora on Lot 5; Targeted surveys for Asperula asthenes within areas of potential habitat (ELA 2014) across the BOA; Fauna surveys across the BOA in accordance with Threatened Biodiversity Survey and Assessment: Guidelines for Developments and Activities (DEC 2004); At this stage, these additional surveys are scheduled to be undertaken in September/October 2015.
-These data will be provided as an addendum to this plan and the results will be incorporated into the Conservation Agreement to be prepared for the BOA. - Overview of ecological monitoring program In addition to the inspections and monitoring requirements specified in the previous sections, the following key ecological values will also be monitored within the BOA: • Vegetation condition; and • Threatened flora populations.
+At all times for LOQ N/A Additional baseline surveys The following additional baseline surveys will be undertaken prior to the commencement of clearing and construction as discussed in Section 2.3.6: Targeted surveys for Tetratheca juncea and Grevillea parviflora subsp. parviflora on Lot 5; Targeted surveys for Asperula asthenes within areas of potential habitat (ELA 2014) across the BOA; Fauna surveys across the BOA in accordance with Threatened Biodiversity Survey and Assessment: Guidelines for Developments and Activities (DEC 2004); At this stage, these additional surveys are scheduled to be undertaken in September/October 2015.
+These data will be provided as an addendum to this plan and the results will be incorporated into the Conservation Agreement to be prepared for the BOA.
+Prior to clearing Baseline addendum report Overview of ecological monitoring program In addition to the inspections and monitoring requirements specified in the previous sections, the following key ecological values will also be monitored within the BOA: • Vegetation condition; and • Threatened flora populations.
 The vegetation condition and threatened flora monitoring to be undertaken in the BOA forms part of a broader monitoring program for the quarry detailed in the L&RMP.
 As such, the monitoring methods specified in the L&RMP will also be used in the BOA to ensure consistency (see below). - -